Why good Industrial Design determines success or failure.

 Development of physical or digital models for initial usability tests.

-Optimizing the design for economical production, without sacrificing aesthetics.
+Optimizing the design for cost-effective production without compromising aesthetics

 Design and detailing for seamless production.